jenyayel/SwaggerSecurityTrimming/README.md

-# DEMO for Swagger security trimming
+# Demo for Swagger security trimming

 For details see [blog post](https://blog.jenyay.com/swagger-security-trimming-of-end-points-in-asp-net-core-application).

+`V1` contains Swagger UI client where to pass Bearer token we had to overide `index.html` file. `V2` contains example with latest version of Swagger UI, where there is a configuration for passing token in header and no `index.html` overide required.

 ## Running